 Change Order Decisions

-VI.
-MEETINGS AND DELIVERABLES

 FEE PROPOSAL

-The fee proposal shall indicate the hourly costs/rates for all proposed personnel and compensation for direct expenses to include travel costs/rates.
+The fee proposal shall indicate the unit cost/rates as expressed on the bid schedule in Exhibit F, below.

 INSTRUCTIONS TO TEAMS

-A. Fees

-The City of Evans shall be the Owner of this project.
-The Owner's Project Manager is the Assistant City Manager – Development Services, or their designee.
+A. The City of Evans shall be the Owner of this project.
+The Owner's Project Manager is the Wastewater Superintendent, or their designee.

 The Owner reserves the right to reject or accept any or all proposals or waive any formalities, informalities, or information therein.

-Reasonable expenses will be reimbursable as mutually agreed-upon at a cost plus a reasonable administrative mark-up.
-Please indicate the percent mark-up for expenses.
-Teams should provide billing rates that will be used for each project.

 B, Additional information

-Teams may provide any additional information they feel will assist the City in our evaluation of the submitted statement of qualifications.
+Teams may provide any additional information they feel will assist the City in our evaluation of the submitted proposal.

 Questions related to the scope of work should be submitted to Andy Vowell, Procurement and Contract Specialist (avowell@evanscolorado.gov).